-With all of the new faces the added to the position it's easy to overlook someone like Noah Brown.
-Everyone is anxiously awaiting to find out what the “new toys” can do, but they tend to overlook an ascending player who's already on the roster.
+With all of the new faces the Dallas Cowboys added to the wide receiver position it’s easy to overlook someone like Noah Brown.
+Everyone is anxiously awaiting to find out what the “new toys” can do, but they tend to overlook an ascending player who’s already on the roster.
 That is exactly what I believe Brown is in his second-year and why he could be a surprise starter in 2018.

 Noah Brown didn’t have a large offensive role as a rookie in 2017, but he did show flashes of a player whose arrow is trending upward.
 And now that the Cowboys have revamped pretty much the entire receiver position, Brown has a chance to climb the depth chart and become much more than just a role player.